vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 In short, the transcriptive and intrinsic probability of the corruptions point to successive stages, of which the MKh represents the last.
 Thanks to the SP we are now in the position to understand what the BrP, LiP and MKh were supposed to convey.

 SP 48–49 show the acquaintance of Brahmā (and the authors of the ancient Skandapurāṇa) with the symbolic meaning of the child as the embodiment of Siva’s cosmic dimension, which meaning is now revealed to the Vedic gods.
-In ´ addition to epithets such as kapardimat, ātman, aja etc., we encounter seven of the eight names of the as.t.am¯urti; only Bhava appears to be missing or may be considered to be replaced by another name such as Sam ´ . kara or De vadeva.
+In ´ addition to epithets such as kapardimat, ātman, aja etc., we encounter seven of the eight names of the as.t.amūrti; only Bhava appears to be missing or may be considered to be replaced by another name such as Sam ´ . kara or De vadeva.
 This revelation of the child’s eightfold nature has become lost in the course of transmission as the omission of these two verses in BrP, LiP and MKh attests.
 The absence of the child’s qualification as pa˜ncaśikha in LiP 28d and MKh 100d should probably be viewed in the same light.
 At the instance of Brahmā the still petrified gods turn their minds towards Sarva ( ´ praṇemur manasā śarvam. ,34 whereas a minor textual inconsequence in the MKh permits them to bow (praṇatāh.) at that as well (MKh 115ab).
 The Māheśvarakhan. ḍa then inserts a stotra, in which the gods apologize for their behaviour (MKh 115cd–121ab), which does not occur in the other versions and therefore may be considered an accretion.

 In MBh 63, SP 52 (BrP 36.48), LiP 53 and MKh 121cd–122ab the texts converge again: the satisfied Siva restores the gods to their normal condition. ´ With this ends the episode in the MBh, which continues with its eulogy of Rudra.